The proactive model is a world model, not a VLM

 The VLM doesn't disappear — it has a real role, just not the central one:

-1. As a verbalizer / interface layer: the world model's internal latent state isn't human-readable.
+- As a notifier / interface layer: the world model's internal latent state isn't human-readable.
 A VLM head converts state + planned-action into natural language for any human in the loop.

-3. As a source of prior knowledge: the world model doesn't know what a "knife" is — its latent encodes appearance and dynamics.
-The VLM grounds latent regions to language concepts (so the verbalizer can produce the word "knife" rather than "latent dimension 374").
+- As a source of prior knowledge: the world model doesn't know what a "knife" is — its latent encodes appearance and dynamics.
+The VLM grounds latent regions to language concepts (so the notifier can produce the word "knife" rather than "latent dimension 374").

 The fork is clean: